Updated: November 16, 2021

-As of September 22, 2021, as per the government of Ontario, the Shaw Centre will require individuals to be fully vaccinated (two doses plus 14 days) and provide their proof of vaccination along with photo ID such as a driver’s licence or health card to access the Shaw Centre.
+As per the government of Ontario, the Shaw Centre requires all individuals to be fully vaccinated (two doses plus 14 days) and provide their proof of vaccination along with photo ID such as a driver’s licence or health card to access the Shaw Centre.

 Individuals who cannot receive the vaccine due to medical exemptions will be permitted entry with a doctor’s note until recognized medical exemptions can be integrated as part of a digital vaccine certificate.
 Children who are 11 years of age and younger and unable to be vaccinated will also be exempted from these requirements.

 Although our building is open, we will continue to review every inquiry on an individual basis.
 This is due to the number of costs and considerations with regards to health and safety measures and operational standards of our building.
 As always, our priority is and will continue to be the health and safety of our staff, clients and attendees.